atcs-wang/inventory-webapp-02-app-server-basics/README.md

   > NOTE: We'll get into routing more deeply soon; if you want to dive in early, ExpressJS has a [more detailed primer](https://expressjs.com/en/guide/routing.html).

 - Finally, the last section tell the server to start running; this makes the server "loop" repeatedly, listening for HTTP requests on the given `port` number.
 It prints a message to the console confirming that it has started.
 (It doesn't stop until you manually stop it with `Ctrl-C` in the terminal.)
-  > NOTE: Making the message string with backticks (\`) instead of typical single or double quotes lets us interpolate the value of `port` into the string with ``` `${ port }` ```.
+  > NOTE: Making the message string with backticks (\`) instead of typical single or double quotes lets us interpolate the value of `port` into the string with ``` `${port }` ```.
 These kinds of strings are called "Template literals", and are very convenient for constructing strings with variable values.

-- When we run `node app.js`, the server is merely running on your local computer or network - which is (almost certainly) not configured to receive requests from the wider internet.
+- When we run `node app.js`, the server is merely running on your local computer or network - which is not configured to receive requests from the wider internet.
 (Later, we'll get a cloud server with a **domain** for that).
 That's fine for now - browsers use the special pseudo-domain `localhost:PORT` to send HTTP requests to local servers running on certain ports.

-> #### A quick note about `express-generator`
+> #### A quick side note about `express-generator`
 >After the "Hello World" app, many `express` tutorials (including the [MDN one](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/development_environment) linked above) introduce a tool called `express-generator`, which sets up a 'skeleton' project and provides a lot of "boilerplate" code (that is, code that many projects start with).
 This can help jump start the building of a project, but can be bit overwhelming for a first-time learner.
 >
 >We won't use `express-generator` in this tutorial; rather, we'll build up our app's code and structure organically, understanding each new part as it becomes relevant and necessary.
 Eventually, our final structure will be very similar to `express-generator` produces, at which point you might better appreciate the tool for future projects.